ABF Freight Accident Attorney

 When it comes to accidents involving ABF Freight trucks, you can depend on Rosenfeld Injury Lawyers to provide you with the personalized attention that your case deserves.
 Our firm has a team of accident investigators who can be deployed to the scene of a crash to help secure the evidence needed to win your case.
 Contact our office for a free review of your case today.

 ABF Company Statistics Regarding Accidents Involving Injuries & Fatalities

 Most of the regional and national cargo deliveries by ABF Freight are primarily LTL (less than a truckload) shipments.
-Drivers often pick up small loads along specific routes, and consolidate the truck into a single load from multiple customers (shippers).
-In addition, the company provides ABF U-Packing containers transported from one location to a new destination, where the customer loads and unloads the cargo.
+Drivers often pick up small loads along specific routes and consolidate the truck into a single load from multiple customers (shippers).
+Also, the company provides ABF U-Packing containers transported from one location to a new destination, where the customer loads and unloads the cargo.

 Nine Decades of Cargo Delivery

 As a local cargo hauler in 1923, ABF Freight System, Inc. was founded in Fort Smith, Arkansas under the name OK Transfer.
 By 1935, the company changed its name after acquiring Arkansas Motor Freight.
 By the 1940s, the local transporter had transformed into a regional carrier with an array of routes from Louisiana to Missouri.
 Over the years, it has evolved into a worldwide provider of end-to-end cargo delivery and other supply chain solutions.

 Even though ABF Freight Systems operates their business according to the rules and regulations of the Department of Transportation, accidents still happen.
 Like all freight companies, ABF maintains demanding transport schedules.
 Their drivers are often given constraining deadlines and commitments, causing them to make poor driving decisions.